Reading - RWI Phonics

 At Wrotham Road Primary School we use the Read Write Inc (RWI) programme to get children off to a flying start with their English and literacy skills.
 RWI is a method of learning centered around letter sounds and phonics, and we use it to aid children in their reading and writing.
 Reading opens the door to learning.
 A child who reads a lot will become a good reader.
 A good reader will be able to read more challenging material.
 A child who reads challenging material is a child who will learn.
 The more a child learns, the more he or she will want to find out.
 Using RWI, the children learn to read effortlessly so that they can put all their energy into comprehending what they read.
 It also allows them to spell effortlessly so that they can put all their energy into composing what they write.

 When using RWI to read the children will:

 When using RWI to write the children will:

 Here is a link to a video clip which shows the programme in action and explains everything, especially ‘Fred talk’!

 Here is also a link for Read, Write Inc Parent Information: http://www.ruthmiskin.com/en/resources/

 Parent help guides and information

 Maths - No Problem, is an approach to teaching maths developed in Singapore.

-The Singapore Ministry of Education, decided to take the best practice research findings from the West and applied them to the classroom with transformational results.
+Singapore established a new way of teaching maths following their poor performance in international league tables in the early 1980’s.The Singapore Ministry of Education, decided to take the best practice research findings from the West and applied them to the classroom with transformational results.

 Based on recommendations from notable experts, Singapore maths is a combination of global ideas delivered as a highly-effective programme of teaching maths.